jdupuy/dj_fft/README.md

 ```
 Note that the return values of a GPU FFT may differ slightly from that of a regular FFT, due to the way floating point arithmetic is implemented.

 For a complete example that compiles, see the examples/ directory.

+### GPU Acceleration (Advanced)
+By default, the GPU accelerated routines run on the primary GPU.
+Users who want to run the FFT on a secondary GPU will have to create an OpenGL context themselves and use the `eval_gpu_glready` functions.
+Creating a custom OpenGL context with a cross-platform windowing library such as GLFW (https://www.glfw.org/), and an OpenGL function loader such as glad (https://glad.dav1d.de/).

 ### License
 The code from this repository is released in public domain.